Volvo Launches New and Upgraded Machines for the Compaction Market at World of Asphalt This Week

 The SD45, SD75 and PT125 are now equipped for over-the-air software updates as they become available, and their wiring design has been optimized for commonality, cost-effectiveness and ease of service.

-To maximize uptime, Volvo doubled the diesel particulate filter (DPF) replacement intervals on these machines from 3,000 to 6,000 hours.
+To maximize uptime, Volvo doubled the diesel particulate filter replacement intervals on these machines from 3,000 to 6,000 hours.

 LED work lights and beacons replace halogen lights, and telematics systems now include GSM/GPS and SATCOM antennas for optimized machine connectivity.